apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 {"inventory":"{\"orderId\":21,\"itemId\":5,\"quantity\":1,\"department\":\"inventory\",\"datetime\":1678296184049}"}
 ```

 As you can see, going from the `trancing` to the `telemetry` is quite effortless.
-On the trace side, from one protocol to another you should expect some differences in your traces:
+On the trace side, from one protocol to another you should expect some differences in your trancing:

 ![Difference between OpenTracing and OpenTelemtry traces](compare_tracing_telemetry.png)